 With seasonal exams fast approaching, it’s good to make the most of the time put aside for study by putting in place some techniques and routines.
-Effective study habits are essential for achieving satisfactory exam results.
+Effective study habits are very important for achieving satisfactory exam results.
 They help to store information in long-term memory.
-Applying the following rules for studying will assist in improving exam results.
+Applying the following rules for studying should help in improving exam results.

 1. Keep the area around your desk neat and tidy.
 If possible, the area should also be quiet.
 If you are having trouble finding a quiet place to study, try the local library or park.
 The library is a perfect place to have peace and quiet.
 The park may not be as quiet, but the fresh air can make studying less nerve-racking.
 If noise is unavoidable, then try listening to some relaxing music while studying.

 2. Sit down for 45 minute intervals, followed by 15 minute breaks.
 Having an easily attainable goal, like sitting for set duration of time, is effective for increasing motivation.

 3. Reward yourself if and only if you have met your goal for that study session.
 For example, if you plan to study one chapter and succeed, then you may reward yourself.
 Examples of positive reinforcement are: food, exercise, video-games, etc.

 4. Have a scheduled study time for each school day.
 Remember that one classroom hour should be reinforced by two hours of studying at home.

 5. Make correspondences between your class notes and your textbook.
 This will help you to fill in any background information not covered in class.

 6. Prepare questions about the chapter that will be discussed in the following class.
 This will help you identify areas that you don’t understand.

 7. Put any new words or concepts to use.
 The more you use the learned information, the more likely you will be to remember it.
 This is especially true for language classes.